The Abominable Snowman (1957)

 Subtitles None.

-• Audio Commentary (recorded by ABUS) with Val Guest and Nigel Kneale (seemingly recorded seperately), has some interesting stories, but a little flat, and with less conversation than the DD-video recorded commentary tracks.
+• Audio Commentary (recorded for the ABUS DVD) with Val Guest and Nigel Kneale (seemingly recorded seperately), has some interesting stories, but a little flat.

 • On camera interview with Val Guest - an interesting addition to the commentary information.
 (13 minutes)